divark/narrative-director-rs/docs/user-manual.md

 # Narrative Director User Manual

 ## Summary
-Narrative Director is an Audio/Video Recording Pacer application, with a focus on error-free readings.
-This tool aspires to keep editing to a minimum, keeping only recordings that are deemed satisfactory by the reader.
+Narrative Director is an alternative Audio/Video Recording application tailored for working on medium to large-sized projects.
+This tool aspires to keep editing to a minimum with the capability of playing, recording and re-recording readings in place at the paragraph level for some text piece, whether it's a script, or a novel.

 ## Getting Started
 Begin by acquiring a .txt file that you wish to read.
 If you want to have a